Siege of Mandalore: Critical reception

 As a whole, the Siege of Mandalore arc was viewed as an excellent finale to Star Wars: The Clone Wars, and one of the best story arcs in the series, if not the best.
-IGN's Jesse Schedeen ranked it as not only the best arc or episode in the series, but the best animated Star Wars content ever, and wrote that it has "top-notch action, plenty of visual and auditory throwbacks to Episode III and a story that beautifully caps off Ahsoka, Maul and Rex's respective stories".
+IGNs Jesse Schedeen ranked it as not only the best arc or episode in the series, but the best animated Star Wars content ever, and wrote that it has "top-notch action, plenty of visual and auditory throwbacks to Episode III and a story that beautifully caps off Ahsoka, Maul and Rex's respective stories".
 Writing for the Ringer, Ben Lindbergh said that "the four-part denouement [...] delivered some of the series' most cinematic and emotionally affecting moments".
 Marissa Martinelli of Slate wrote that the series always respected the sometimes maligned prequel trilogy, and that the arc delivered "the ending that The Clone Wars always deserved, and a dignified close to an era of Star Wars that wasn't always so dignified".

 "Old Friends Not Forgotten" was generally well-received.
 The reunion of Ahsoka and Anakin was highlighted for its strong emotional resonance, while the action at the end of the episode was praised for its dynamic fight scenes.
-Den of Geek's Megan Crouse described the battle as "impressively messy, no expense spared when it comes to oily, smoky missile trails or corpses slumped against the Mandalorians' massive quasi-brutalist architecture".
+Den of Geeks Megan Crouse described the battle as "impressively messy, no expense spared when it comes to oily, smoky missile trails or corpses slumped against the Mandalorians' massive quasi-brutalist architecture".
 The opening sequence received mixed reviews, with some criticism for implausibility, as well as praise for mirroring the film that served as a pilot for the series.
 Writing for Deseret News, Herb Scribner praised the episode opener as "an epic sequence that uses John Williams' excellent score.
-The high-quality visuals are beautiful, a clear reminder of what battles in "Star Wars" films and TV shows can be".
+The high-quality visuals are beautiful, a clear reminder of what battles in Star Wars films and TV shows can be."
 The dialogue in the episode also received criticism.
 Sean Keane, writing for CNET, described the episode as "like Star Wars rock 'n' roll from beginning to end", and felt that it got the Siege of Mandalore off to an incredible start.
-Syfy's Bryan Young felt that it was possibly one of the best episodes of the series, and that it is "heartfelt, it's moving, and it's beautifully lit and rendered".
+Syfys Bryan Young felt that it was possibly one of the best episodes of the series, and that it is "heartfelt, it's moving, and it's beautifully lit and rendered".